stepank/vim-for-human-beings/README.md

 ## What it can

 Of course, there is some usual stuff that I expect from a decent editor:
-* highlights syntax,
+* syntax highlighting,
-* shows line numbers,
+* line numbers,
-* shows matching brackets,
+* matching bracket highlightting,
-* does autoindentation,
+* autoindentation,
-* does not create backups (don't need them),
+* no backups (don't need them),
-* makes tab symbol visible,
+* visible tab symbol,
-* supports incremental search,
+* incremental search,
 * does other less important things.

 However, the major difference from vim is how you work with the editor: